-- The host institution and academic fellow will be required to enter into an agreement with the Discovery Foundation to formalise the terms of funding. - This grant is not taxable and the university should not deduct administration overhead cost.
+The host institution and academic fellow will be required to enter into an agreement with the Discovery Foundation to formalise the terms of funding.

 Recipients who fail to complete a programme for which funding has been received may be required to refund some or all of the funds to the Discovery Foundation.